-Based solely on its review of the copies of such forms received or written representations from certain reporting persons, the Company believes that, during fiscal 2004, its officers, directors and ten-percent stockholders complied with all applicable Section 16(a) filing requirements applicable to such individuals.
+Based solely on its review of the copies of such forms received or written representations from certain reporting persons, the Company believes that, during fiscal 2005, its officers, directors and ten-percent stockholders complied with all applicable Section 16(a) filing requirements applicable to such individuals, other than for a Form 4 that, due to a clerical error, was filed late with respect to an automatic option grant under the Company's 1999 Director Plan to Francis J. Jules, a member of the Board of Directors of the Company.
+The option to purchase 24,000 shares of Common Stock was granted on February 3, 2005 and reported on a Form 4 filed on April 14, 2005.